KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

 ```

 # What's wrong with a distributed monolith?
-The projects have strong coupling, which makes changes and deployments tedious and error prone.
+Distributed monoliths are a set of services that have strong coupling between them, but are deployed separately.
+In my experience, this is rarely the intent, and results from microservices getting more and more coupled as time goes on.
+You can imagine that deploying part of your app (which is essentially what distributed monoliths are doing) without the rest can lead to strange, tedious, and error prone releases.
-When a new team member forgot to add a property to the ETL datacontract (and DbContext), the Test ETL process crashed and burned and there was nothing prompting them to have done anything else.
+In this particular case, a new team member forgot to add a property to the ETL datacontract (and DbContext) and the Test ETL process crashed and burned.
+That wasn't their fault in my opinion as there was no gate preventing such a mistake, no message or anything prompting them to have done so.
-PR's help catch these incidents, but it still felt like an unnecessary risk in this day and age (circa 2018)
+We have PR's to help catch these incidents, but it still felt like an unnecessary risk in this day and age (circa 2018)

 Refactoring becomes difficult to maintain, with no built-in way of preventing contracts getting out of date.

-## What is the destination?
+## Before we start: What do I want?
-In the beginning, I didn't know what the goal was going to be.
+All I really want is to make the releases simpler, more easily tracable, and less error prone.
 I didn't have time to rework everything, so a full upfront rewrite/rework wasn't possible.
 What follows is the sequence of solutions we've worked through over the last 5+ years to try and improve the situation (in chronological order)